 One interesting fact that most parents do not know about babies is…

 That the actual brain processing speed changes based on the language environment they’ve had.
 So by 18th month of age babies think at a faster or slower speed based on the language environment they’ve had.
 That is interesting but also lets parents realise how important it is that they provide a rich language environment for their newborn and all the way until 18th months and beyond.

-More about Dr. Robert C. Titzer
+By Dr. Robert C. Titzer.

 Dr. Titzer started teaching his own daughter Aleka to read when she was nine months old.
 By the age of four, she was reading at an 11th grade level.